websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/creating-a-new-dispatch-task-executor.md

    INFO [liferay/dispatch/executor-2][S7A3DispatchTaskExecutor:30] Invoke #doExecute(DispatchTrigger, DispatchTaskExecutorOutput)
    ```

-   You can also click on the Dispatch Task and go to the *Logs* tab to see a list of all previous runs.
+   You can also click the Dispatch Task and go to the *Logs* tab to see a list of all previous runs.

    ![View and manage logs for your Dispatch Task.](./creating-a-new-dispatch-task-executor/images/03.png)